-Once elected into a position onto the Executive the individual must fulfill their duties for the current season, if for some reason they are not able to fulfill their duties they are to complete a "Request for Resignation" (Appendix E) and submit to the Executive Members.
-If the "Request for Resignation" (Appendix E) is denied then that individual is to either fulfill their duties for the season or if they choose to step down then they will not be permitted back on the Executive for a period of two (2) seasons.
+Once elected into a position on the Executive, the individual must fulfill their duties for the current season, if for some reason they are not able to fulfill their duties they are to complete a "Request for Resignation" (Appendix E) and submit to the Executive.
+The team from which the "Request for Resignation" member represents will be given the opportunity to provide a replacement member to keep the minimum representation required, or the team may no longer participate in association activities regardless of season timing.